ANZCalvinAI/Animal-Detector/README.md

 - Dataset Path: datasets/iNat2021/

 ### 2.2 Weights
-- Path: resnet/weights/
+- Weight Path: resnet/weights/
-- Filename Format: "resnet-YYYYMMDDHHMMSS.pth".
+- Weight Filename Format: "resnet-YYYYMMDDHHMMSS.pth".
 For example, the filename of a weight would be "resnet-20230101000000.pth" for a weight created at 2023-01-01 00:00:00.
 - Default Weight Filename: "resnet-19000101000000.pth"

 ### 2.3 Training